petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/deploying-and-promoting-to-production.md

 1. Click the edit icon ( ![edit icon](../../../images/icon-edit.png) ) at the top of the page to access a list of widgets.

-1. From the *Fragments and Widgets* side bar, click the *Widgets* tab.
+1. From the Fragments and Widgets sidebar, click the *Widgets* tab.

 1. Scroll down and expand the *Sample* section to find the new widget, *E3V7 Widget*.